Bonf6059/ISA-RandomPatches/README.md

 16/01/2026
 - Various changes to the thrumbos (now they are pack animals, are less wild, can be sheared a produce milk)
 - Added a recipe for neutroamine
+- Added a new implant for the golems from epochs mod series called "pyrinth core"

 xx/xx/xxxx
 - Added Megafauna